uschatsiteme/Cody-Spambot/README.md

 ## Install

- - Clone the repository `git clone https://github.com/mah-hacker/Cody-Spambot`(Sometime asks for credentials of Github.
+ - Clone the repository `git clone https://github.com/mah-hacker/Cody-Spambot`(Sometime asks for credentials of Github).

       ------------ Or -------------